 Staff were clear about the importance of providing emotional support to patients when delivering care.

-The practice had made reasonable adjustments, including the provision of a hearing loop for patients who used a hearing aid and a ground floor toilet for patients with access requirements.
+The practice had made reasonable adjustments, for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.
-The provider added that planning permission had been granted to turn the ground floor office into an additional treatment room.

 Timely access to services